phauer/krecruiter/tasks.md

 - **Test**: Don't create an application and return a 400 if an required JSON field is missing.
 Test this with all fields (because all fields are required).
 - **Test**: Don't create an application and return a 400 if an invalid JSON is passed.
 Try at least the strings "", "asdf", "2", "{}", "[]".

-## Hands-On Part 5: Kotest, Table-Driven Testing, Property-Based Testing
+## Hands-On Part 5: Kotest, Data-Driven Testing, Property-Based Testing

 You can check out the branch `start-kotest` and start coding there.
 It contains the solution of the previous tasks.